 Preparing for EVO ICL Surgery

-The most important step in preparing for vision correction with EVO ICL is to attend a free consultation with ophthalmologist Dr. Rajesh Khanna.
 During this appointment, you will undergo a comprehensive eye exam and review of your medical history.
-If Dr. Khanna determines that you are a good candidate for EVO ICL, your eye surgery will be scheduled and you will be given detailed instructions for preparing for your procedure and for the recovery period.
+If Dr. Khanna determines that you are a good candidate for EVO ICL, your eye surgery will be scheduled.
+Before you go, you will be given detailed instructions.
+They will help you prepare for your procedure and for the recovery period.

 The EVO ICL Procedure